Can (band): 1971–1973

-Later years: 1974–1979
+1974–1979

-Soon Over Babaluma from 1974 continued in the ambient style of Future Days, but with some of the abrasive edge of Tago Mago and Ege Bamyasi.
-In 1975, Can signed with Virgin Records in the UK and EMI/Harvest in Germany, appearing the same year on BBC's Old Grey Whistle Test in a memorable performance of Vernal Equinox in which Schmidt played one keyboard section with a series of rapid karate chops.
-Shortly after the appearance Schmidt suffered a broken leg which led to cancellation of the band's UK tour.
+Soon Over Babaluma from 1974 continued in the atmospheric style of Future Days, but with some of the abrasive edge of Tago Mago and Ege Bamyasi returning.
+In 1975, Can signed with Virgin Records in the UK and EMI/Harvest in West Germany, appearing the same year on the BBC's Old Grey Whistle Test in a memorable performance of "Vernal Equinox" in which Schmidt played one keyboard section with a series of rapid karate chops.
+Shortly after the appearance, Schmidt suffered a broken leg which led to cancellation of the band's UK tour.

-The later albums Landed (1975) and Flow Motion (1976) saw Can moving toward a somewhat more conventional style as its recording technology improved.
-The disco single "I Want More" from Flow Motion became its only hit record outside Germany.
-Co-written by live sound mixer Peter Gilmour, it reached No 26 in the UK charts in October 1976, which prompted an appearance on Top of the Pops, where Czukay performed with a double bass.
-In 1977 Can was joined by former Traffic bassist Rosko Gee and percussionist Rebop Kwaku Baah, both of whom provided vocals, appearing on the albums Saw Delight (1977), Out of Reach (1978) and Can (1979).
+Landed (1975) and Flow Motion (1976), saw Can moving towards a somewhat more conventional style as its recording technology improved.
+The disco-influenced single "I Want More" from Flow Motion became their only hit record outside of West Germany.
+Co-written by live sound mixer Peter Gilmour, it reached No 26 in the UK charts in October 1976, which prompted an appearance on Top of the Pops.
+In 1977 Can was joined by former Traffic bassist Rosko Gee and percussionist Rebop Kwaku Baah, both of whom also provided vocals; they appeared on the albums Saw Delight (1977), Out of Reach (1978) and Can (1979).

-During this period Czukay was pushed to the fringes of the group's activity due to disagreements about the band's creative direction and his failure as a bass guitarist to keep up with the growth of the other musicians.
-Bass guitar was something Czukay had "taken up almost by default" and he readily admitted his limitations on the instrument.
-After Gee joined Can, Czukay made sounds using shortwave radios, Morse code keys, tape recorders and other sundry objects.
+During this period, Czukay was pushed to the fringes of the group's activity due to disagreements about the band's creative direction and his limited abilities on his instrument.
+Bass guitar was something Czukay had "taken up almost by default" and he readily admitted his limitations.
+After Gee joined, Czukay primarily made sounds using shortwave radios, Morse code keys, tape recorders and other sundry objects.
 He left Can in late 1977 and did not appear on the albums Out of Reach or Can, although he was involved with production work for the latter album.
-The band seemed to be in a hiatus shortly afterwards, but reunions have taken place on several occasions since.